Uber1337NL/linux-firmware-minimizer/README.md

 - Download the latest linux-firmware.noarch.rpp
 - Unpack it
 - Lookup the json file and keel the drivers you want
-- Re-pack it in an usualy sinle digit Mb ROP
+- Re-pack it in an usualy sinle digit Mb rpm.
 - Put it in your custom repo and distrinute it.

 ** Howto: